Getting a Marriage License

 You should know:

-- You do not need to be a resident of Idaho to obtain an Idaho marriage license, however an Idaho State marriage license is only valid in Idaho.
+- You do not need to be a resident of Idaho to obtain an Idaho marriage license, however an Idaho State marriage license is only valid for ceremonies performed within the State of Idaho.

 - There is no waiting period before using the license; you may get married the same day.